The Game (Echo & the Bunnymen song)

-"The Game" is a song by Echo & the Bunnymen.
-It was released on 1 June 1987 as the first single from their eponymous album of that year; this reached number 28 on the UK Singles Chart.
+"The Game" is a song by the English rock band Echo & the Bunnymen.
+It was released on 1 June 1987 as the first single from their eponymous album of that year; this reached number 28 on the UK singles chart.

 The single was released on WEA Records in 7-inch and 12-inch formats.
 The B-side is "Lost and Found"; the additional track on the 12-inch single is "Ship of Fools", which was produced by the group and Gil Norton.

 The video was shot in Rio de Janeiro, Brazil.

 Track listings

 All tracks written by Will Sergeant, Ian McCulloch, Les Pattinson and Pete de Freitas.